From the Colorado Department of Transportation

 Across Colorado’s prairies and mountains, layers of asphalt cover many of the paths first cut by the region’s indigenous peoples centuries ago.
 One early route originally followed by the Ute Indians illustrates the transformation of a footpath to a highway over a millennium.
 Nearly 1,000 years ago, the Ute traced a path from Estes Park over the Continental Divide to Middle Park.
 Subsequent European and American explorers, trappers, and settlers followed the same route, eventually naming the trail the Ridge Road.
 By the mid-1920s, federal and state bureaucracies took the romance out of travel and classified the auto road as US Highway 34.
 Other modern highways that trace their lineage back to the Ute include a portion of US 24, crossing the Rockies west of Colorado Springs along an ancient tribal route to modern-day South Park; the trail over the 10,032-foot Cochetopa Pass that is today’s State Highway 114; and US Highway 160 from the Rio Grande to the San Juan River over the Continental Divide by Wolf Creek Pass.

 In 1540, the first Europeans arrived in Colorado.
 Twenty-two members of a scouting party under the command of General Don Francisco Vasquez de Coronado wandered across southeastern Colorado in search of the Seven Cities of Cibola.
 Over the next 150 years, the Spanish fought to control their Pueblo Indian serfs; battle other Native tribes; and avoid much exploration beyond Santa Fe, the capital of New Spain’s Province of New Mexico.
-In 1694, after putting down a Pueblo Indian revolt, Governor Don Diego de Vargas led an expedition from Santa Fe upriver along the course of today’s U.S. Highway 285.
+In 1694, after putting down a Pueblo Indian revolt, Governor Don Diego de Vargas led an expedition from Santa Fe upriver along today’s U.S. Highway 285.
 By 1706, a group of colonists established Colorado’s first European settlement, a trading post 100 miles south of Pueblo.
 For the remainder of the 18th century, conquistadors and friars followed their own routes through the San Luis Valley.
-Spanish trailblazers like Juan de Ulibarri, Fathers Silvestre Escalante, and Francisco Dominguez, and Don Juan Bautista de Anza all provided early descriptions of Colorado’s geography, plants, and wildlife.
+Spanish trailblazers like Juan de Ulibarri, Fathers Silvestre Escalante, Francisco Dominguez, and Don Juan Bautista de Anza provided early descriptions of Colorado’s geography, plants, and wildlife.

 Emigrant and Trade Routes